Main navigation

 • Technical tests prove effectiveness and action items should any appear because of the scans

-• Actionable results from the technical scans are made available via the Key Risk Indicator (KRI) dashboard and are made available to the Security Coordinators and their senior leadership
+• Actionable results from the technical scans are available via the Key Risk Indicator (KRI) dashboard and available to the Security Coordinators and their senior leadership.

 Security and Privacy Controls Assessment (SPCA)